 In most cases, a surety bond is required by the Obligee (the entity requiring it) that specifies certain conditions that must be met such as laws, honest and ethical performance of duties, contract obligations, etc. Not all surety bonds have the same wording, bond amount, duties required, or laws to be met.
 Surety bonds may be required in order for a license or permit to be issued in order to provide services, operate a business, drill wells, etc.

-For instance, a motor vehicle dealer bond is different for each state and is a requirement for dealerships to operate a business.
-However, not all states have the same dealer specifications.
+For instance, a motor vehicle dealer surety bond is different for each state and is a requirement for dealerships to operate a business.
+However, not all states have the same dealer license specifications.

 Courts require surety bonds for probate such as for administrators, guardianships, conservatorships and the bond ensures that "you" (the principal) will manage the estate, act as a fiduciary and fulfill the duties required by the court.